A novel where Elizabeth plays a leading part during her Regency days as an 18 year old

 aged 64.
 Elizabeth had lost both her parents within 6 years.
 By the 1881 census, Elizabeth, still single, is teaching in Watford

 at Portland House, a private establishment run by her widowed cousin Elizabeth

 Goadby.
 The latter's daughter, Elizabeth Hope Goadby, compiled a family history

 which has information on the Lowndes that I have yet to see, but ' snippets '

 from it have been of great help.
 The 1891 Census records an Elizabeth M Templeton boarding with Annie Gosling in Biddulph, Cheshire.
 She is recorded as single still.
 An Elizabeth Templeton married an Alfred Gosling in 1880 in Stockport Cheshire.
 This seems to discount our Elizabeth because the 1881 census records her as single, as does the 1891 Census.
 The Gosling connection may just be a co-incidence.

 John Lowndes 1770-1832

-John, christened on August 19th 1770, was the elder brother of William Lowndes.
-As such he would have inherited the Lowndes estates and while William lived at Ramsdell Hall, John lived at Old House Green, the Lowndes ancestral home.
+John, christened on August 19th 1770 at Astbury Church, was the elder brother of William Lowndes.
+As such he would have inherited the Lowndes estates.
+While William lived first in Lancashire, and then at Ramsdell Hall after he bought it in 1815, John lived at Old House Green, the Lowndes ancestral home.
 His gravestone shows that his wife’s name was Hannah, and if she was Hannah Sandbach, then they were married at Over Peover, Cheshire on the 29 March 1796.
-She died on September 11th 1815 at the age of forty-two, and was buried on September 18th.
+She died on September 11th, 1815 at the age of forty-two, and was buried on September 18th.
 As yet, I have found no record of any children.
 John died on May 25th 1832, aged sixty-two.
 Having no children, he would have left the Lowndes estates to William.